-Pepper spray or OC spray is one of the few self-defense products that are legal in all 50 states in the U.S. But like its fellow counterparts, it holds to certain restrictions as well.
+Is pepper spray legal in Wisconsin?
+Short answer, yes.
+Pepper spray is one of the few self-defense products that are legal in all 50 states in the U.S. However, like its fellow counterparts, it holds to certain restrictions as well.
 Some states do not allow tear gas (like OC/CS or CN mixtures).
 Other states have size restrictions and limit the OC percentage in canisters.

 Top 5 States with the Most Restricting Pepper Spray Laws

 1. Wisconsin Pepper Spray Laws

 Shockingly, the first state with the worst pepper spray laws is not New York or Massachusetts but the Badger State of Wisconsin!
 Here are the Wisconsin state pepper spray laws current through 2019-2020 that also discuss self defense.
 It by far has the MOST restrictions out of any state in the U.S.

 Wisconsin pepper spray laws to be aware of:

 - Tear gas (CN/CS) or “Mace” is not allowed.
 UV dyes were once banned, but that

 portion of the law was repealed.

 - OC Products with a maximum OC concentration of 10% and